sur5r/pdfstitch/README.md

 1. Run `pdfstitch` on your input PDF:

-   `./pdfstitch [--genmeta] foobar.pdf`
+   `./pdfstitch [--genmeta] [--defaultcrop=0.9] foobar.pdf`

    This will generate a YAML file called `foobar.pdf.stitch`.
 Edit this file according to the desired output.
    This is also the default action if called with a PDF.
+Per default 10% (factor 0.9) is applied as crop factor.
+   You can adjust this value with the --defaultcrop parameter.
 2. Optional: Generate a preview and/or cropped PDF:

    `./pdfstitch --preview foobar.pdf.stitch`